CHI-CityTech/BABS/README.md

 transformation forms a distinct mediation pathway that can be studied, documented, and extended.

+### **Repository Scope**
+This repository contains public research materials, conceptual documentation, and academic prototypes related to the BABS meta-project.
 ## **Goals**

 1. Develop mediation pathways that translate biosignals into